andrewcooke/choochoo/docs/getting-started.md

 Once installed the system must be configured.

-A basic configuration can be generated with the `default-config`
+A basic configuration can be generated with the `config`
 command:

-    > ch2 default-config
+    > ch2 config default

 (if you are using source you may need to type `dev/ch2` instead of `ch2` - I'll assume that's obvious from now on).